Brazil–Portugal relations: Cultural relations

 In addition to a commonality of language and religion, both countries are members of ACOLOP and are parts of the Lusophone world.

 Portugal is sometimes controversially called the "mother country" of Brazil.
 A statue of Pedro Alvares Cabral in Ibirapuera Park in São Paulo alleges that "Brazilians owe everything to Portugal."
 Brazil's independence from Portugal in 1822 was said to be one of the important reasons for Portugal's decline as a global leader.

 The azulejos style of architecture prevalent in Brazil was derived from the era of Portuguese rule.
 Brazilian telenovelas are popular in Portugal.
 However, ethnic relations between the two were not strong and the "special relations" was said to have ended by the later 20th century, however, Portuguese citizens are still granted certain privileges under the Constitution that other foreigners do not have.
 A Portuguese community still exists in Brazil, as does a Brazilian community in Portugal.
 Portuguese is also said to have "united" Brazil where, in the 19th century, only segments of the country spoke the language with indigenous languages such as Tupi being prevalent.
 Following more settlers coming from Europe and African slaves, Portuguese became a universal language in the country.

 However, Portuguese links with Brazil were weaker than that of other European empires like the United Kingdom, whose colonies sent soldiers to fight in both World Wars.
-Cultural dissimalirites also exist because of the native and African influence, both of whom adopted Portuguese names but retained an element of their own culture and "indigenised" it to make a "uniquely" Brazilian culture as in dance and other facets.
+Cultural dissimilarities also exist because of the native and African influence, both of whom adopted Portuguese names but retained an element of their own culture and "indigenised" it to make a "uniquely" Brazilian culture as in dance and other facets.
 These were adopted by Brazil's white population, but was not present in Portugal.

 The two countries have also given special attention to the promotion and diffusion of the Portuguese language in the world.
 Brazil and Portugal have signed several bilateral agreements with the purpose of creating a unified orthography for the Portuguese language, to be used by all the countries that have Portuguese as their official language.
 Since 21 April 2000, Brazilian citizens can travel to Portugal (and vice versa) without a visa, on account of the "Status of Equality" treaty that was signed between the two states.